 But I still feel guilty when we do end up in the house for a couple of hours and she says she’s bored or she wants me to play.
 Should I be encouraging her to play independently when we are at home?
 Or should I be on the floor setting up a tea party with her Peppa Pig figures?

-The days seem quite long at the moment because she seems to want to be doing something constantly, like I’ve said before, she has no chill.
+She seems to want to be doing something constantly and it is tricky.
 There are rarely naps now either and I’m running out of things to keep her entertained and happy.
 Three year olds are challenging in so many ways but amazing in so many others so I feel all the mum guilt that I’m not releasing my inner child and building a lego castle.
 I think I would just much rather we went out for a walk or went to soft play.

-But then, is parenting about playing lego because that is what she wants rather than going for a walk because that’s what I prefer?
+Is parenting about playing lego because that is what she wants rather than going for a walk because that’s what I prefer?
 When I sit down to have a cuppa and she comes over with a toy and wants me to have a pretend chat with them, I would say about 7/10 I go along with it but my heart isn’t in it. the other 3/10 I will say ‘just give mummy a minute to drink my coffee’ and she keeps asking and asking and pestering until I give in and do the voices but again, reluctantly.

 She wakes up quite a lot so I go in to her about three times a night to tuck her back in and get her back off to sleep.
 At the weekends, we regularly play a big family game of hide and seek around the house or pretend play fighting where we roll around on the floor which leaves her squealing with giggles.

 I did have to stop her watching YouTube on my phone though, which we used to do every morning when she came into my bedroom first thing, because she got a bit weird about it and was demanding to watch ‘eggs’ (the lady opening kinder eggs) constantly and having big tantrums when I said no so I just stopped it cold turkey.
 She still asks every few days, but doesn’t strop about it anymore when I refuse.

-This is a really ramble post, I know.
+This is a really rambly post, I know.
 Sorry about that.
 I just have all this stuff swirling around in my brain that I need to get out.
 I’m hoping I don’t get any hate for this too.
 I keep having horrible sweaty moments where I imagine loads of people writing horrible things about that awful blogger who doesn’t play with her poor child.